Taxation in California: Relationship between sales tax increases and public employee costs

 The driving force behind many local sales tax increases is skyrocketing public pension costs and public employee retiree healthcare.
 Research has shown that local sales tax increases are concentrated in California localities that have the largest pension problems.

 County transportation sales taxes

 Countywide sales taxes for transportation purposes are very popular in California.
 However, transportation sales taxes are regressive and also shift the financial base of transportation systems from user fees to taxes paid by all taxpayers without regard to direct reliance on those transportation systems.
 Some counties have passed multiple transportation sales taxes increases such as Los Angeles County that has passed four transportation sales tax increases for a combined rate of 2.00%.
 County transportation sales taxes generally do not include traffic performance standards that actually require improved traffic conditions.

-Sales tax taxpayer tool

-As part of its Taxpayer Tools publication series, the Howard Jarvis Taxpayers Association has released a publication to assist voters and taxpayers regarding local sales tax measures placed on the ballot by a local government in California.

-Local government data in sales tax elections

-It is generally helpful for voters to have financial data about a local government proposing a sales tax so that voters can make more informed voting decisions regarding the merits and need for the sales tax.
-Much of the financial data about a local government can be obtained directly from the local government itself.
-Additional information that can be of value to voters includes public employee salary and benefits data (especially pension data), and annual budgetary and financial reports.
-Local government budgetary spending priorities, as reflected by recent budgetary data, can also be helpful in general sales tax elections where local politicians decide how to spend the sales tax proceeds.

-Extensive public data sources outside of a local government are also available to voters in connection with local sales tax elections.

-Important issues related to local sales tax elections

-Local government issues related to sales tax elections (e.g., local government "informational" campaigns and impartial ballot questions) can impact the integrity and fairness of the election process.
-Voter/taxpayer issues related to local sales tax elections (e.g., cumulative tax burden and precedent) can impact the individual voter decision-making process as well as election outcomes.
-Support and opposition campaigns in local sales tax elections can also impact election outcomes.